rdbcache/rdbcache.github.io/index.md

 ## What is rdbcache?

-rdbcache (redis database cache) is an open source database cache server. rdbcache uses redis as a cache to offer an asynchronous database cache api service.
-It provides [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) between redis and the database.
+rdbcache (redis database cache) is an open source database cache server. rdbcache uses redis as a cache to offer both asynchronous and synchronous database cache api services.
+It provides [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) between redis and the database for asynchronous operations.

 The asynchronous nature makes rdbcache very fast and useful in many scenarios.
 Through a few simple restful API endpoints, rdbcache offers a convenient way for developers to leverage the power of both redis and the database.